sauravbajra/survey-app/README.md

 # Survey Application

-This project is a full-stack survey application designed to capture, store, and analyze survey data.
+This project is a full-stack survey application designed to create, capture, store, and analyze survey data.
 It features a Flask backend, a React frontend, and a PostgreSQL database, all containerized with Docker for easy deployment and replication.

 ## Features